yokolet/tranquil-beach/other/exclusive_time.md

 #### How to Solve

-Use a stack to save previous function.
-When another function comes in, add up units so far to the result array for the previous function.
-Push the current function to the stack and update the unit.
-When the function exists, the function itself should be on the top of the stack.
-Add up units so far to the result array fo the function.
-The unit calculation on start or end is slightly different.
-Pop the function and update the unit.
+Use a stack to save a previous function id.
+When another function comes in, add up units so far to the previous function id in the result array.
+Push the current function id to the stack and update the unit.
+When the event is the "end.", the function id itself should be on the top of the stack.
+Add up units so far to the result array for the last function id, then pop the function id.
+The unit calculations on start or end are slightly different.
+In any case, each function gets at least 1 unit.
+In light of this, the unit on the end event gets 1 more.

+A tricky part of this problem is: no function may be on the running state.
+In such a case, `stack[-1]` fails.
+To pevent this, the solution adds the first function id in the stack and start the iteration from the first one.

 #### Solution
 - Python